Internships | Modern Languages & Literatures | University of Miami

 Majors: French or Spanish

-Minors: Arabic, Chinese, German, Italian, Japanese and Portuguese
+Minors: Arabic, Chinese, German, Hebrew, Italian, Japanese and Portuguese

 Internships are intended to provide the student with an opportunity to apply linguistic, cultural, analytical, interpretive, and creative skills developed in coursework.
 Internships typically take place outside the University’s Coral Gables campus in businesses that cater to language-specific clientele, healthcare programs that serve the community, cultural or community centers, or a relevant not-for-profit organization, library, or archive.